CLARIAH/grlc/README.md

 Example [query](https://github.com/CLARIAH/grlc-queries/blob/master/endpoint_url.rq) and the equivalent [API operation](http://grlc.io/api-git/CLARIAH/grlc-queries/#/default/get_endpoint_url).

 ###  `transform`
 Allows  query results to be converted to the specified JSON structure, by using [SPARQLTransformer](https://github.com/D2KLab/py-sparql-transformer) syntax.
+Notice that the response content type must be set to `application/json` for the transformation to take effect.

 Syntax:
 ```